hamzawhite/hamzawhite.github.io/_portfolio/portfolio-1.md

 # Task
 Organizing the fleet management system.
-Track the performance of the fleet
+Track the performance of the fleet.

 # Action
 I took the time to ask them about the challenges they faces, what they want to have in the application. this step is very important before designing the solution.